grinfeld/py_spark_playground/dbt/README.md

         "spark.eventLog.enabled": "{{ 'false' if env_var('SPARK_MASTER_URL', 'local[*]').startswith('k8s://') else 'true' }}"
 ```

-but if you run Airflow and DBT from kubernetes only, maybe better to remove all Ninja `if`s from section above and leave hardcoded parameters and/or values from env variables.
+But if you run Airflow and DBT from Kubernetes only, maybe it's better to remove all Ninja `if`s from the section above and leave hardcoded parameters and/or values from env variables.

 ## Models